 When making a doctor’s appointment, ask your scheduler which is right for you.
 They will help you get the appointment you need as fast as possible.

 In some cases, you can schedule an appointment through MyChart with your health system provider(s).
 Both new and existing patients can self-schedule primary care appointments and appointments for burn, spine, vascular surgery care and more.
 Current patients can self-schedule follow-up care for allergy, behavioral health, cardiology, eye, imaging, obstetrics and gynecology and rheumatology specialties.
 Scheduling through MyChart is an excellent option for making an appointment for an annual exam or follow-up visit.
 You’ll even be invited to join a waitlist to be notified if an earlier appointment time becomes available.

-Established patients can also use MyChart to schedule an e-visit with their primary care office for symptoms such as:
+Established patients can also use MyChart to schedule an e-visit with a primary care provider for symptoms such as:

 - Back pain

 - Sinus problems

 E-visits are $30 and you will need to pay by credit card when you request your appointment.
 This charge may be reimbursed by your insurance company.
 To schedule an e-visit through MyChart, sign in to your account and select Messaging.
 Then choose Ask a Question and click Symptom-Specific E-Visit.

 Whether you are a new or existing patient, you can make an in-office appointment with a healthcare provider by calling 913-588-1227, or you can request a doctor's appointment online.
 In-person visits are recommended for certain new patients – like those seeking to establish care with a primary care provider.
 You can request an appointment with a specific provider or discuss your healthcare needs with a scheduler who will select a provider for you.

 Prepare for your appointments